Bolteam/slabs/README.md

 #### Build - `grunt`
 Run `grunt` to run tests locally and compile the CSS and JavaScript into `/dist`.

+## Using Rails?
+Integrate Slabs into your project with our gem maintain by [Jorge Najera](https://twitter.com/Jorge_Najera).
+Check out the [Gem](https://github.com/Boltech/slabs-rails).

 ## Credits